MaxITService/Console2Ai/readme.md

 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)
 [![Hits](https://hits.sh/github.com/MaxITService/Console2Ai-transcript.svg?style=flat)](https://hits.sh/github.com/MaxITService/Console2Ai-transcript/)

 Console2Ai-transcript is a PowerShell script (currently in BETA) that captures your console history using PowerShell's transcript functionality and sends it to an AI assistant.
 It uses [`aichat`](https://github.com/sigoden/aichat) as the backend for AI processing.

----

-# ⚠️ Important Note

-> *— But I’ve seen products like **Warp**, **Codex CLI**, **Terminal Beta**, **Azure AIShell**, or **VS Code GitHub Copilot** do exactly the same!*

-**There are similarities, but it's Not Exactly like this.** I’ve checked all these products, and technically, **none of them work with your past console transcript history**—not a single one!

-Let me explain:
-If you’re using Windows Terminal and suddenly realize you want to use an AI tool, here’s the catch:
-With those other products, if you didn’t start them at the beginning of your session, you have to manually “spin them up” first (except for warp, it has a button for it).
-Their seamless experience only works if you planned to use them from the start.

-**This script is different:**
-- **You don’t need to prepare or restart your session - in any PowerShell window where you can load your profile, you can use your past context AFTER you realized you need it.**
-- **Just press a single key and it starts supplying transcript context to AI backend tool - it's the script's single purpose.**
-- **No need for large agent system prompts, thus super cheap**
-- **No need to feed unneeded interactions to inference - only after you realized you need them, on a portion you need them**
-- **Starts at the speed of inference, super fast.**
-- **Price is your API token usage.
-(Hello warp)**
-- **FOSS**
-- **Windows terminal experience if you like it**
-- **BETA: This transcript version offers improved history capture over the original screen buffer version**

-In short: **You get immediate, context-aware AI assistance, right when you need it—even if you decide to use it in the middle of your work.
-No setup, no waiting, no planning ahead.**
+Transcriptas are stored in `%USERPROFILE%\Console2Ai\Transcripts` directory.
+Warning!
+Make sure you know how [Start-Transcript](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.host/start-transcript?view=powershell-7.5) works.
+It saves your console history to text file with session name and this file stores everything you typed in console - including secrets!
+This script cleans old files, but you must understand the risks!
+Store file in safe location(by default it is in your user profile) If you want version that does not store transcript history, there is one that uses only what you see on screen[Console2Ai](https://github.com/MaxITService/Console2Ai).

 ---

 ## Core Functionality